The Unjournal · Pivotal Questions Initiative

 4. What should funders do now?

 When comparing interventions across domains—where one might be measured in WELLBYs and another in DALYs—what's the defensible approach?
 (Note: either type of intervention could in principle be measured using either approach.)
-What conversion factors and uncertainty ranges should impact-focused organizations use today—and what would change their minds?
+What conversion factors and uncertainty ranges should impact-focused organizations use today?

 How the workshop is structured